-DESPITE the postponement of the full 2020 Dartmoor Folk Festival this August, the festival's traditional competitions and some fun activities will still be going ahead on-line.
+DESPITE the postponement of the full 2020 Dartmoor Folk Festival in August, the festival's traditional competitions and some fun activities went ahead on-line.

-The festival was due to take place at South Zeal near Okehampton on August 7, 8 & 9.
+The festival was due to take place in the foothills of Dartmoor at South Zeal near Okehampton on August 7, 8 and 9.

-Instead, on Saturday, August 8, the traditional Dartmoor Step Dance and Broom Dancing competitions will take place via zoom meetings.
+Instead, on Saturday, August 8, the traditional Dartmoor Step Dance and Broom Dancing competitions took place via zoom.

-The website also has instructional videos on how to learn the steps for the dances.
+The festival website: www.dartmoorfolkfestival.org.uk included instructional videos on how to learn the steps for the dances.

-"Thanks to Matt Norman and Richard De Salis we're going to be taking to the internet via zoom and YouTube to bring you step dancers and broom dancers from their own homes competing in the competition."
+"Thanks to Matt Norman and Richard De Salis we took to the internet to enable the step dancers and broom dancers to compete from their own homes.